Skip to content

 sshproxy

-NERSC has developed a service, called sshproxy, that allows you to use MFA to get an ssh key that is valid for a limited time (24 hours by default). sshproxy provides a type of single-sign-on capability for ssh to NERSC systems.
-Once you have obtained a key, you can use it to ssh to NERSC systems without further authentication until the key expires.
+NERSC has developed a service, called sshproxy, that allows you to use MFA to get an SSH key that is valid for a limited time (24 hours by default). sshproxy provides a type of single-sign-on capability for SSH to NERSC systems.
+Once you have obtained a key, you can use it to connect to NERSC systems via SSH without further authentication until the key expires.

 The sshproxy service uses a RESTful API for requesting keys.
 NERSC provides a bash client script that you can use from the command line on a Unix-like computer.